shayanderson/lark-framework/README.md

 - `port` - set a custom port number
 - `proxy` - use an HTTP proxy
 - `redirects` - allow redirects
-- `timeout` - timeout in seconds for connection and exection
+- `timeout` - timeout in seconds for connection and execution
 - `url` - base URL for request methods
 - `verify` - verify peer's certificate and common name

 ## CLI
-`Lark\Cli` is a CLI helper.
+`Lark\Cli` is used to create CLI apps.
 ```php
 // bootstrap
 // ...